 Everyone, regardless of nationality, who is accepted by the Health Service Executive (HSE) as being ordinarily resident in Ireland is entitled to access in-patient and out-patient services in publicly funded hospitals, that is, HSE hospitals and voluntary hospitals.
-Certain visitors to Ireland are also eligible, for example, people covered under EU Regulations.
+Certain visitors to Ireland are also entitled to public health services, for example, people covered under EU Regulations.

 The HSE has the discretion to reduce or waive the charges in cases of hardship.

 If you use accident and emergency services without being referred there by a GP, there is a charge of €100.
-There is no charge if you are referred by a GP, or for certain groups listed below.
+There is no charge if you are referred by a GP (bring your referral letter with you) or for certain groups listed below.

 The charge applies to the following public facilities: